qwofford/popperized/pipelines/data_generator/README.md

 ```

 # Validating the pipeline
 The first thing to do is check the outputs in `results/ldms_ouptut` and `results/bsp_sim_output`.
-There is currently an issue with the json writer that needs to be addressed (only one rank is written when running 1 rank per node.
-Junk data written when multithreaded.)
-You can check the `ldms_output` for ldms data, which should be correct.
+The BSP simulator outputs JSON data.
+JSON output will be present for each node that participated in the run.
+A post-run script merges these results into a file called `results/bsp_sim_output/concat.json`.
+Threads will be designated by rank in the JSON data, if used.
+LDMS data is written in CSV format.

+A post-run python script synchronizes LDMS data with BSP simulator outputs, and writes the merged data as a Pandas dataframe at `results/bsp.df`.
+This is the research artifact for this pipeline.
+Further analysis can happen offline, with tools of your choice.
+If merge critera needs to be altered, or if additional LDMS data is collected, you should edit `post-run/merge_df.py`.

 # Dependencies

   * /bin/bash
   * Singularity 3+
+  * Popper version 1.1.2
   * Remote Singularity build requires that a sylabs.io authentication token is used.
 You can generate a a sylabs token by creating an account and making a token here: https://cloud.sylabs.io/auth